If you have a serious matter please ask to speak to a senior solicitor/partner

 We sometimes share your personal data with trusted third parties.
 We only do this where it is necessary for providing you legal services or for the effective operation of our legal practice.

-For example, we may share your data with barristers; experts; solicitor agents; police station representatives; translators; interpreters; secure file storage and destruction companies; auditors; the company that securely hosts our off-site cloud storage servers etc.
+For example, we may share your data with barristers; experts; translators; costs draftsmen; process servers; secure file storage and destruction companies; auditors; the company that securely hosts our off-site cloud storage servers.

 - If we stop using their services, any of your data held by them will either be deleted or rendered anonymous.